AnnakaOlsen/The-Graduate-Exchange-at-RISD/README.md

 # The Graduate Exchange at RISD

-The purpose of this document
+The purpose of this document is to create a guide to throwing this event within RISD that creates a safe envoirnment for all types of expression and criticism.
+We want the Graduate Exchange to benefit the needs of the community.
+This document is open to suggestions and writing from all memebers of the Graduate community at RISD.

 ## Photography/video/audio recording policy

-Do not photograph, video, or audio record anyone at EVENT without their express permission, sought in advance.
+Do not photograph, video, or audio record anyone at The Graduate Exchange without their express permission, sought in advance.
-Red with [pattern]: Photographs never okay, don’t ask
+Wearing a NO PHOTO sticker: Photographs never okay, don’t ask.

 # Citizen Code of Conduct